Double-Auction Mechanisms for Resource Trading Markets: Price-Anticipating Scenario -- Stackelberg Formulation

 Unlike the single-link case (recall Lemma~\ref{stackelberg-existence-lemma}), existence of a Stackelberg equilibrium for the game $\mathcal{G}(\{U_m\},\{V_\ell\})$ under general user pay-offs is still open.
 This is because existence of a (pure strategy) Nash equilibrium for the game $\mathcal{G}_L(\{U_m\},\{V_\ell\})$ is still open\footnote{Tian \cite[Th.~3.1]{tian2015existence} provides a necessary and sufficient condition for existence of pure strategy Nash equilibria in games with compact action spaces.
 We have not been able to verify whether Tian's condition holds for the game $\mathcal{G}_L(\{U_m\},\{V_\ell\})$.}.

 In the special case of linear user pay-offs, $U_m(x_m) = c_m x_m$, the pay-off functions in (\ref{ML_Sl_equn}) for the game $\mathcal{G}_L(\{U_m\},\{V_\ell\})$ get decoupled from the actions of other players.
 The analysis is greatly simplified and one can assert that a (pure strategy) Nash equilibrium exists for the game $\mathcal{G}_L(\{U_m\},\{V_\ell\})$, and by Lemma \ref{lem:psne-implies-se}, a corresponding Stackelberg equilibrium in the sense of Definition \ref{defn:se-ML} exists.
-The next few subsections are dedicated to showing existence of the Stackelberg equilibrium for linear user pay-offs, lower bounding of the resulting the efficiency, and evaluating the worst-case efficiency.
-These generalise the results in Part I to the case of multiple links with linear user pay-offs.